gregmarine/ByGregMarine.com/Blog/src/2024/12/26_disney_christmas.md

 Arriving at Disney's Ticket and Transportation Center (TTC) so early meant I was able to get a great parking spot.
 It wasn't too far from security.
 I don't mind parking far now that I'm healthier.
 But I knew my day would be long and I'm glad I didn't have far to walk after such a long day...hehehe

+After I made it through security, I headed over to the Joffrey's kiosk for a cup of coffee.
+I then headed to the fiery that goes across Seven Seas Lagoon.
+The wait on the boat before we set sail across the lagoon was so long that I drank the entire cup of coffee before we left the dock...LOL But that meant that I didn't need to hassle with that cup once I arrived at Magic Kingdom...hehehe

+I arrived at MK shortly after 8am.
+Technically, I missed *rope drop*...LOL But that's okay.
+It was still early enough to count as at least being there about the time it opened.
+After I took some quick videos, I made my way to get my first set of PhotoPass pictures for the day!
+I enjoy doing the photos.
+I don't always like looking at them.
+I mostly do those to share with others.
+But it is fun to have them taken.
+I feel famous...LOL jk And the *magic shots* are always fun.
+It gives me the chance to feel *animated*...hehehe

+Next, I made my way to a quick service to get some breakfast.
+Yeah, I'll not be doing that breakfast again.
+I went to *The Friar's Nook*.
+I had a sausage, egg, and cheese bagel with *potato barrels* (tater tots).
+Those were mid at best.
+I did enjoy the eggnog shake, though.
+I went there for the shake mostly.
+But I also had never been there before.
+So, I thought I'd try something new.
+A one and done experience for me...LOL